Remote Control Cars Build

 Identify the motor and ESC included in the kit.
 Read the manufacturer’s instructions to familiarize yourself with the specific mounting requirements for these components.
 Make sure you have all the necessary hardware, such as screws and brackets, to securely mount the motor and ESC.

-See also Toy Remote Control Cars
+See also Remote Control Bumper Cars For Toddlers

 Attach the motor to the chassis according to the instructions provided.
 The motor may need to be secured using brackets or clamps.
 Make sure the motor is properly aligned and securely fastened to the chassis to prevent any movement during operation.